Jazz Chisholm Player Props: Marlins vs. Phillies

 Jazz Chisholm At The Plate

-- Chisholm will look to extend his four-game hitting streak.
-He's batting .294 with one homer during his last games.
+- Chisholm is batting .316 with one homer during his last outings and is on a five-game hitting streak.

-- In seven of 10 games this year, Chisholm has picked up at least one hit, including one game with multiple hits.
+- Chisholm has picked up a hit in eight games this year (72.7%), including one multi-hit game.

-- He has hit a long ball in two of 10 games played this year, and in 5.4% of his plate appearances.
+- He has gone deep in two of 11 games played this season, and in 4.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.